Tying the Muddler Minnow Trout Streamer

 Deer hair is hollow.
 When you bind it to the hook, the hairs flare out in all directions.
 You can see from the photo that you need to bind heaps on to get a good result.
 It is important to keep the hair packed tightly.
 Only tie on a little at a time.
 I usually do the job with about six little bundles tied in one after the other.

-A few turns made around the flared out hair gives added security, as does a good soaking of clear head cement applied close to the hook after each bundle of hair is tied in.
-The later isn’t really necessary; it just depends on how fastidious you are.
+A few turns made around the flared-out hair give added security, as does a good soaking of clear head cement applied close to the hook after each bundle of hair is tied in.
+The latter isn’t really necessary; it just depends on how fastidious you are.
 Finish the head with plenty of turns in front of the deer hair to lock it all in place.

 There you have it; the muddler minnow.
 Don’t be afraid to experiment.
 For an extra striking and life-like finished fly, try using two or three different shades of brown deer hair.
 You can also add a couple of different shades of brown calf tail to the streamer.
 A few white or yellow hairs also make a big difference.
 As does the squirrel hair mentioned earlier.